benvaljean/benvaljean.github.io/_posts/2009-09-08-SSH_Tunnels_(Linux).markdown

 This is fairly simple but not that useful as it will only work within in a network.
-If a remote SSH server is used then a SSH tunnel can be used to allow a connection between over two seperate networks; over a WAN for example.
+If a remote SSH server is used then a SSH tunnel can be used to allow a connection between two separate networks; over a WAN for example.

 ### Advanced Syntax